What is Identity Coaching? A Complete Guide for High-Achievers

 If someone's identity is built around being indispensable at work, rest feels dangerous.
 Taking a step back feels irresponsible.
 Boundaries feel selfish.

-What I see again and again is that these patterns tend to cluster.
+These patterns tend to cluster.
 That's why I developed the 4 Behaviour Archetypes framework.
 It names four distinct ways that high-functioning people regulate pressure:

 • The Over-Functioner regulates through productivity.
 When stress rises, output increases.